SWotherspoon/SphericalEllipse/README.md

 ## Installation

-You can install the development version of SphericalEllipse like so:
+The current version of Combin8R can be installed from GitHub using the remotes package.
 ``` r
 remotes::install_github("SWotherspoon/SphericalEllipse")
 ```